LiorZ/hdac8_thesis/thesis.rst

 	In our calibration of the scoring function we were interested to see whether our initial parameters - primarily the use of the short electrostatic term (hack_elec) should be refined or modified.
 For that, we tried to use Rosetta's default scoring function *score12* (that does not contain any of the modifications described earlier) and another simulation in which we decreased only the weight of the electrostatic term (hackelec) in the scoring function.

-.. table:: Calibrating the scoring function (these simulations used the initial values described above, except for the scoring function params described above and perturbation size=15).
+.. table:: Calibrating the scoring function (these simulations used the initial values described above, except for the scoring function parameters indicated)

 	+----------------------------------------------+----------------------------------------------------+
 	|		                	       | **Scoring scheme** (KS p-value)		    |